-Author: Mark Weitzel, General Manager, New Relic One at New Relic
+This a guest post by Mark Weitzel, General Manager, New Relic One at New Relic. – AdoptOpenJDK Team

 Today, we are excited to announce New Relic’s partnership with the community-led AdoptOpenJDK project.
 This program provides free and open-source binaries of the Java runtime and core platform (typically referred to as the JDK) for production and development use worldwide.